oat-sa/taohub-user-guide/User Guide 3.3/Items/importing-items.md

 # Importing Items

-> Being able to share items is a great way to have consistency and TAO allows you to import items.
-Here you will walk through the process.
+> [Items](../appendix/glossary.md#item) and [Interactions](../appendix/glossary.md#interaction) can be imported from one computer to another, using an operation called *Import*.

-[Items](../appendix/glossary.md#item) and [Interactions](../appendix/glossary.md#interaction) can be imported from one computer to another, using an operation called *Import*.
-The steps to import items is as follows.
+The steps to import items are as follows.

 **1.**  Click on *Items* ![Items](../resources/_icons/item.png) on the [Assessment Builder Bar](../appendix/glossary.md#assessment-builder-bar).